frhass/Covid-19_geographic_analysis/README.md

 ![](Images/GWR_Eval-Metrics.png)

 ## Machine Learning Prediction
 The machine learning notebook contains ML-frameworks for predicting Covid-19 infection rates based on the attribute-values of the region, 3 algorithms are included in the notebook: Random Forrest Regressor, Lasso Regression and Support Vector Regression.
-The predictors output a plot showing how well the test regions have been predicted and the accuracy metrics: Accuracy, R2 and MAE
+The predictors outputs a plot showing how well the test regions have been predicted, the accuracy metrics: Accuracy, R2 and MAE, and variable importance for the random forrest regression.

 ![](Images/RandomForest.png)

-Furthermore, the notebook include tools for simple data inspection together with a complete methodology for k-means clustering of the data.
+The notebook also include tools for simple data inspection together with a complete section for carrying out and visualizing k-means clustering of the data.